“Write” Around the Finest Homes of Cornwall, Devon, and Dorset

 DAY 11

-We then take a special trip to the beautiful Art Deco Burgh Island Hotel, accessed by a unique sea tractor from Bigbury on Sea Beach.
-Built in 1929 and extended in 1932, the hotel has been restored to its 30s glamour and previous guests include Winston Churchill, Josephine Baker, Edward VIII and Wallis Simpson.
-You can just visualize Agatha Christie writing two novels here (Evil Under the Sun and And Then There Were None), with the glitz of the hotel appealing to her as a literary setting.
+We then take a special trip to the beautiful Art Deco Burgh Island Hotel, accessed by a unique sea tractor from Bigbury on Sea Beach, where we enjoy a champagne afternoon tea.
+Built in 1929 and extended in 1932, the hotel has been restored to its 30s glamour and offers an opulent glimpse into the past.
+Previous guests include Winston Churchill, Josephine Baker, Edward VIII and Wallis Simpson, and you can just visualise Agatha Christie writing two novels here (Evil Under the Sun and And Then There Were None), with the glitz of the hotel appealing to her as a literary setting.

 Meals: Breakfast, Afternoon Tea, Dinner